Lucas House

 Castlecrag NSW

-The Lucas house, also known as the ‘glasshouse’, with its minimal lightweight construction seems to sit high up in its natural bushland setting like a treehouse.
+The Lucas House, also known as the ‘Glass House’, with its minimal lightweight construction seems to sit high up in its natural bushland setting like a treehouse.

 Bill Lucas’ ethos that ‘we should be modifying ourselves rather than our environment’ is illustrated in the design of the house.
 The property falls steeply from the street and the house sits in rugged terrain with a creek running beneath.
 On a tight budget, the Lucas’ created a building reduced to bare essentials: a timber frame on a simple steel platform supported by four steel columns with steel tension rods.
 The glass walls provided lightness to construction as does the deck and courtyard void at the centre, though some spaces had been enclosed by the time the house was photographed in 2001.